tabt/30DayMapChallenge2023/README.md

 ## 08 \| Africa

 **Cairo, Egypt** \
-Egypt has a beauiful streets network, with chaotic and ordered lines.
+Cairo has a beauiful streets network, with chaotic and ordered lines.
 Tried to make a map that can hang on a wall in a cafe or smth.

 ![](images/Day8.png)